Last updated: May 2026

 Sportsbooks are all about risk management, which plays a huge role in how they build NHL lines.
-Sportsbooks are all about risk management, which plays a huge role in how they build NHL lines.
-They will also consider mathematical models and market behavior to create lines that are based on probability.
-If you are looking at lines as a prediction, you are not looking correctly.
-In this piece, we will look at how bookies set lines and how other factors can impact line movement, so let’s get to it.
-You can compare today’s numbers directly on the MyBookie NHL betting page and see how the market is currently pricing matchups.
+They use mathematical models, matchup adjustments, and market behavior to create probability-based prices rather than predictions.
+If you are looking at NHL odds as guaranteed outcomes, you are approaching the market incorrectly.
+You can compare today’s numbers directly on the MyBookie NHL betting page and see how sportsbooks are currently pricing matchups.

 Definition: NHL odds are probability-based prices set by sportsbooks using power ratings, matchup adjustments, market behavior, and built-in margin (vig), then adjusted based on sharp money, public betting, and new information.